admariner/coda-doc-scraper/README.md

 - **Tailwind CSS**: A utility-first CSS framework for styling.
 - **Heroicons**: A set of free MIT-licensed high-quality SVG icons.
 - **React-json-pretty**: A React component for pretty-printing JSON data.
+- **Lucide React**: A set of customizable icons for React applications.

 ## Testing